Sputnik 1: Reception

 Organised through the citizen science project Operation Moonwatch, teams of visual observers at 150 stations in the United States and other countries were alerted during the night to watch for the satellite at dawn and during the evening twilight as it passed overhead.
 The USSR requested amateur and professional radio operators to tape record the signal being transmitted from the satellite.
-One of the first observations of it in the western world was made at the school observatory in Rodewisch (Saxony).
+One of the first observations of it outside of the Soviet Union was made at the school observatory in Rodewisch (Saxony).